 Don’t get confused by various Bandung street snacks.
 There’s no right way to start, but here are some highlights.
-Try the local snack Tahu pletok, a chewy snack with tofu for its filling.
+Try the local snack tahu pletok, a chewy snack with tofu for its filling.
 Or sate kelinci, a satay with a twist.
 As it uses rabbit meat instead of beef/chicken.

 Toasted banana “Pisang Sangkuriang” with cheese and chocolate sprinkles is the favorite choice for dessert.
 As for drinks, order a glass of Ronde Jahe.
 The warm ginger beverage would be a perfect selection on a chilly day.

 Sit on one of the lake patios or even better, sit closer by the lake.
-Hundreds of fishes would swim expecting some share of food.
+Hundreds of fish would swim expecting some share of food.
 Don’t give them any as it would litter the lake – just let them watch in jealousy.

 The mini-sized town “Kota Mini” could be as well a fully functional town.
 They have a post office, a gas station, and even a mini railway station!
 The place is very photogenic.
 At every corner, there are plenty of spots for a nice photo opportunity.
-The little buildings here sell souvenirs and interesting knickknacks.
-Some also sell food.
+The little buildings here sell souvenirs and interesting knickknacks, some also sell food.

 Check out the London-style telephone booth or stand at the cute little verandas of the houses.
 Kota Mini is a place to awaken anyone’s imagination, young and old.
 It’s just excitingly fun to stroll its mini road and explore its every mini detail.
-To stroll around Kota Mini, there is an additional cost of IDR 25,000.
+To stroll around Kota Mini, there is an additional cost of Rp25.000.